U.S. Energy Information Administration logo

 Greenhouse gases warm the planet

-Scientists know with virtual certainty that increasing greenhouse gas concentrations tend to warm the planet.
-In computer-based models, rising concentrations of greenhouse gases produce an increase in the average surface temperature of the earth over time.
+Scientists know with virtual certainty that high levels of greenhouse gasses in the atmosphere tend to warm the planet.
+In computer-based models, rising concentrations of greenhouse gases result in a rising average surface temperature of the earth over time.
 Rising temperatures may produce changes in precipitation patterns, storm severity, and sea level.
-Collectively, this is commonly referred to as climate change.
+Collectively, this phenomena is commonly referred to as climate change.

-Assessments by the Intergovernmental Panel on Climate Change (IPCC) suggest that the earth’s climate warmed 0.92 degrees Centigrade (1.66 degrees Fahrenheit) between 1880 and 2012 1 and that human activity affecting the atmosphere is likely an important driving factor.
-The IPCC Sixth Assessment Report, (Chapter 3: Human Influence on the Climate System) states: "It is unequivocal that human influence has warmed the atmosphere, ocean and land since pre-industrial times."
+The Intergovernmental Panel on Climate Change (IPCC) suggests that the earth's climate warmed by an estimated 0.92 degrees Centigrade (1.66 degrees Fahrenheit) between 1880 and 2012 1 and that human activity is likely an important driving factor.
+The IPCC's Sixth Assessment Report (Chapter 3: Human Influence on the Climate System) states, "It is unequivocal that human influence has warmed the atmosphere, ocean and land since pre-industrial times."

 did youknow